 I think the absolute best of the solo travelling tips is that you have all the choices as to where you go, what you do, when you eat and whatever you want to do.
 Having this much freedom is an amazing thing and you’ll be embracing it wholeheartedly.Travelling with your spouse, friends and family is wonderful too.
 But have you ever really wanted to do something on vacation that the rest of the group doesn’t want to do?
 So you end up giving in and doing what everyone else wants?

-Here’s another tip for travelling alone: – When you’re solo travelling, you can be as selfish as you want and do exactly what YOU want to do.
+Here’s another tip for solo travel for women – When you’re solo travelling, you can be as selfish as you want and do exactly what YOU want to do.
 This opportunity doesn’t come that often in life so revel in it while you can.
 It can be a very freeing feeling.

 That being said, along with all the wonderful freedom of your choices is also all the responsibility when the choices go awry.
 So if you eat the wrong foods or take the wrong bus the burden’s all on you!
 But that’s not really a big price to pay in the long run.